Boosting Biofilter Performance Part 3: Conquering Biological Oxygen Demand (BOD)

 That is the secret to unlocking the true, full potential of your biofilter.

-Biofilter types, the difference, the advantages, the disadvantages, the ways to manipulate their performance
+Next Episode: Biofilter types, differences, advantages, disadvantages, ways to manipulate performance.

 We haven't yet gone into how BOD impacts different biofilter types—from moving beds to static media and trickling towers.
 Each one has a unique relationship with biofilm thickness and oxygen demand.